david-stewart/jet_and_thermal/readme.md

+# operation notes:
+`out_matchjet` has many different pT bins

+# Purposes

+The purpose of this program is to:
+ * Generate PYTHIA8 p+p jets (default tune, \sqrt{sNN}=200 GeV)
+ * Generate an isotropically distributed thermal background
+ * Cluster truth level particles into anti-kT jets
+ * Cluster truth-level particles + thermal background + ghosts into detector-level anti-kT jets with jet areas
+ * EstimatedCluster truth-level particles + thermal backgr

+Process:
+1. generate the TTree's with the jets, with the constituents
+2. python script to turn into parquet files -- make a column header per constituent parameter
+3. use a ML notebook to examine the file

 # Update the code to mimic the input variables in arXiv:2303.00592v1

  -- Based on these considerations, the following input features were selected: